 The overall goals and aims of the PEC is to make it easier, more affordable, safer and more enjoyable to own equines and participate in equestrian sports in the Commonwealth of Pennsylvania.

-- The PEC has spearheaded introduction of a bill in the state legislature to limit equine liability, and is shepherding the bill through the legislative process.
-Equine liability legislation would create a competitive insurance market and result in improved access to horses, fewer barriers for new people entering the world of horse sports, less risk and more peace of mind for horse owners, and growth for the state's horse industry.
+- The PEC was instrumental in the passage of the Equine Activity Immunity Act 93 of 2005.
+This liability legislation creates a competitive insurance market and results in improved access to horses, fewer barriers for new people entering the world of horse sports, less risk and more peace of mind for horse owners and growth for the state's horse industry.
 Legislation introduced eleven years in a row died in committee ten times.
 The first hearing ever was held on HB 896 in October, 2003.
-For the first time, it appears this beneficial legislation may have a chance.
-Similar bills have passed in 44 states, and 66 members of the PA House of Representatives have signed on as co-sponsors
+Similar bills had passed in 44 states, and 66 members of the PA House of Representatives signed on as co-sponsors.

 - The PEC has taken the lead in trails issues, working with land managers and training trail riders as well as other non-motorized trail users to "Leave No Trace" and in the process ensure that access to trails will continue for generations to come.
 Land managers across the state are welcoming horse owners as partners in the ongoing challenge to build and maintain a sustainable trails system.